charleprr/emojicon/README.md

     "token": "", // Your bot's token
     "owner": "", // Your user ID (optional)
-    "blank": "", // A transparent emoji (optional) "logs":  "",  // A Discord channel ID for logs (optional) "dithering": true // Whether to use dithering default on (optional) }
+    "blank": "", // A transparent emoji (optional) "logs":  ""  // A Discord channel ID for logs (optional) }
 ```